Skip to main content

 The Consequence of Missing Any Element

-If you have models + integrations but NO agentic solution, you're just a data pipeline.
+If you have domain expertise + integrations but NO agentic solution, you're just a data pipeline.
 Useful, but not transformative.

-If you have models + agentic solution but NO integrations, you're building in a sandbox.
+If you have domain expertise + agentic solution but NO integrations, you're building in a sandbox.
 No real customer workflows.

-If you have integrations + agentic solution but NO domain-specific models, you're a wrapper around general AI.
+If you have integrations + agentic solution but NO domain expertise (via fine-tuning OR vertical intelligence), you're a wrapper around general AI.
 Competitors replicate in weeks.

 All three elements must work together.
 This is why PPP matters: it systematically builds all three.
 Phase 1 (infrastructure layering) addresses integrations.
-Phase 2 (market validation) provides domain expertise for model tuning.
+Phase 2 (market validation) provides domain expertise (you can collect data for fine-tuning or build vertical intelligence through sub-agents and skills).
 Phase 3 (strategic pivot) layers the agentic solutions.

 Try With AI